AshmanRoonz/The-Metaphysics/The Ω Metaphysics - Book 2 of 3.md

 * * *

-# CHAPTER 14: TRANSITION TO BOOK III
+# CHAPTER 14: TRANSITION TO BOOK III - THE BRIDGE CHAPTER

 ## Summarize the Complete Bridge